acarrico/presentations/README.md

 Slides, etc., for my presentations.

-racket-part1:
+racket-part1.pdf

-To view this talk use slide show from the Racket distribution:
+To view this talk in slideshow from the Racket distribution:

 ```
 presentations$ cd racket-part1/